lowRISC/opentitan/site/landing/content/usage-policy.md

    convenience only.
 We have no control over third party websites and accept no legal responsibility for any content, material or information contained in them.
-The display of any hyperlink and reference to any third party website does not mean that we endorse that third party’s website, products or services.
+The display of any hyperlink and reference to any third party website does not mean that we endorse that third party's website, products or services.
 Your use of a third party site may be governed by the terms and conditions of that third party site.